Wild Garlic

 Allium canadense

-family (Liliaceae)
+Lily family (Liliaceae)

-Description: This native perennial plant consists of a rosette of basal leaves that are about 6-12" long and 1/8" across.
-These erect to semi-erect leaves are linear, flat, and curve slightly outward.
-Each leaf has a keel along its length, while the margins are smooth.
-Occasionally, flowering stems emerge from the ground that are the same height as the leaves, or slightly higher.
-These stems are round, rather than flat, and are held stiffly erect.
-Each stem develops an inflorescence from within a white sack-like covering that has a pointed tip.
-This covering splits open and withers away to reveal an umbel of about 6-12 flowers or a similar number of sessile bulblets (frequently some combination of both).
-The star-shaped flowers are about ½" across; they have 6 tepals that are white, light pink, or pink.
-Each bulbet is about ½" long, oblong, and white to pinkish red.
-Wild Garlic is especially likely to flower or have reddish bulbets in a sunny situation.
-The blooming period occurs during early summer and lasts about a month.
-There is no floral scent, although the foliage exudes a typical onion scent.
-The root system consists of a bulb with thick fibrous roots, from which offsets may occasionally form.
-This plant can also reproduce by the seeds or bulblets in the inflorescence.
+Description: This perennial plant consists of a rosette of basal leaves that are about 6-12" long and 2-3 mm. across.
+These erect to semi-erect leaves are linear, flat, and often slightly arching; they are medium green and glabrous.
+Each leaf has a poorly defined keel along its midvein, while its margins are smooth.
+Occasionally, flowering stalks emerge from the ground that are about the same height as the leaves, or slightly higher.
+These stalks are terete (round in cross-section), rather than flat, and they are held stiffly erect.
+Each stalk terminates in an inflorescence that has a sack-like covering spanning about ¾" across.
+This sack-like covering is white-membranous and ovoid in shape, tapering into a long beak at its apex.
+This covering splits open and withers away to reveal an umbel of about 6-12 pedicellate flowers or a similar number of sessile bulblets (frequently some combination of both).

 Photographic Location: The photographs were taken at Red Bison Railroad Prairie in Savoy, Illinois.